 The world’s ecological deficit is referred to as global ecological overshoot.
 Since the 1970s, humanity has been in ecological overshoot, with annual demand on resources exceeding what Earth can regenerate each year.
 Today humanity uses the equivalent of 1.6 Earths to provide the resources we use and absorb our waste.
 This means it now takes the Earth one year and six months to regenerate what we use in a year.
 We use more ecological resources and services than nature can regenerate through overfishing, overharvesting forests, and emitting more carbon dioxide into the atmosphere than forests can sequester.

 Every year Global Footprint Network raises awareness about global ecological overshoot with our Earth Overshoot Day campaign, which attracts media attention around the world.
 Earth Overshoot Day is the day on the calendar when humanity has used the resources that it takes the planet the full year to regenerate.
-Earth Overshoot Day has moved from early October in 2000 to August 8 in 2016.
+Earth Overshoot Day has moved from late September in 2000 to August 2 in 2017.